DataHaskell/docs/_posts/2018-01-18-basic-setup.md

 ---
 layout: page
-title: "basic setup for the beginner tutorials"
+title: "basic setup and beginner tutorials"
 category: tutorial
 date: 2018-01-18 13:14:00
 ---

+Welcome to the beginner tutorials.
+The basic development setup suggested below intends to provide a starting point for beginners and a starting point to follow the workflow used in the other tutorials.
+Feel free to ignore or use an alternative setup of your preference.

 ## Dependencies

-If you don't already have a set workflow for Haskell development, may I suggest

 - Haskell [Stack](https://haskell-lang.org/get-started) build system

-Haskell is a compiled language.
-Stack is a user-friendly tool to set up projects and run builds.

 - [emacs](https://www.gnu.org/software/emacs/) editor/IDE

-Emacs is a battle-hardened and featureful editor/IDE.
-Haskell tooling plays very nicely with it.

 - [Intero](https://haskell-lang.org/intero) Haskell interactive development extension for IDEs

 ## Basic workflow